ylvao/mrchem/docs/mrcpp_api.rst

 -----------

-The ``MWProjector`` takes an analytic D-dimensional scalar function (which can be defined as a lambda function or one of the explicitly implemented subclasses of the ``RepresentableFunction`` base class) and projects it onto the MRA to the given precision.
+The ``MWProjector`` takes an analytic D-dimensional scalar function (which can be defined as a lambda function or one of the explicitly implemented sub-classes of the ``RepresentableFunction`` base class) and projects it onto the MRA to the given precision.
 E.g. a unit charge Gaussian is projected in the following way (the MRA must be initialized as above)

 .. code-block:: cpp

     double beta = 10.0;                             // Gaussian exponent
     double alpha = pow(beta/pi, 3.0/2.0);           // Unit charge coefficient
     auto f = [alpha, beta] (const double *r) -> double {
         double R = sqrt(r[0]*r[0] + r[1]*r[1] + r[2]*r[2]);
         return alpha*exp(-beta*R*R);